vsrinivas/fuchsia/life_of_an_open.md

 the server will need to intentionally wait for incoming messages on the receiving handle, which in this case was the “current working directory” handle.
-When server objects (files, directories, services, etc) are opened, their handles are registered with a server-side Magenta **port** that waits for their underlying handles to be **readable** (implying a message has arrived) or **closed** (implying they will never receive more messages).
+When server objects (files, directories, services, etc) are opened, their handles are registered with a server-side Zircon **port** that waits for their underlying handles to be **readable** (implying a message has arrived) or **closed** (implying they will never receive more messages).
 This object which dispatches incoming requests to appropriate handles is known as the dispatcher;